 Allow HTTP content type of multipart MIME attachment (multipart/mixed and application/octet-stream)

-Allow the following verbs for the internet-based management point:
+Allow the following verbs for the internet-based site system server roles:

-Allow the following HTTP headers for the internet-based management point:
+Allow the following HTTP headers for the internet-based site system server roles:

 |Management point||- Range: